survivejs/webpack-book/manuscript/appendices/03_customizing_eslint.md

 # Customizing ESLint

-Even though you can get far with vanilla ESLint, there are several techniques you should be aware of.
+Even though you can get far with vanilla ESLint, there are certain techniques you should be aware of.
 For instance, sometimes you might want to skip some rules per file.
 You might even want to implement rules of your own.
 We'll cover these cases briefly next.

 ## Skipping ESLint Rules